-Libyan city buries thousands in mass graves after flood as mayor says death toll could triple
+Death toll soars to 11,300 in flooding in Libya’s coastal city of Derna, Libyan Red Crescent says

 The floods damaged or destroyed many access roads to Derna, hampering the arrival of international rescue teams and humanitarian assistance.
 Local authorities were able to clear some routes, and over the past 48 hours humanitarian convoys have been able to enter the city.

-The International Committee of the Red Cross said Thursday it has provided 6,000 body bags to local authorities, as well as medical, food and other supplies distributed to hard-hit communities.
-The U.N.
-Office for the Coordination of Humanitarian Affairs has released $10 million in emergency funds and is appealing for additional support.
+The U.N. humanitarian office issued an emergency appeal for $71.4 million to respond to urgent needs of 250,000 Libyans most affected.
+The humanitarian office, known as OCHA, estimated that approximately 884,000 people in five provinces live in areas directly affected by the rain and flooding.

 International aid started to arrive earlier this week in Benghazi, 250 kilometers (150 miles) west of Derna.
-Neighboring Egypt, Algeria and Tunisia have sent rescue teams and aid, as did Turkey, Italy, and the United Arab Emirates.
-The U.K. and Germany have also sent supplies.
+Several countries have sent aid and rescue teams, including neighboring Egypt, Algeria and Tunisia.
+Italy dispatched a naval vessel on Thursday carrying humanitarian aid and two navy helicopters to be used for search and rescue operations.

 President Joe Biden said the United States would send money to relief organizations and coordinate with Libyan authorities and the United Nations to provide additional support.

 Magdy reported from Cairo.
-Jack Jeffery contributed to this report from London.
+Associated Press reporter Jack Jeffery contributed to this report from London.

 This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.